vlrprbttst/BoxTent/readme.md

 ## What is this?

-This is a custom built workflow powered by Grunt, a proof of concept that tries to incorporate common modern web development best practices.
+This is a custom built workflow powered by Grunt, a proof of concept that tries to incorporate web development best practices in building a website.

 This aims to be the starting point for creating (mainly) small websites.
 This has not been tested on big projects but it can certainly be extended and improved to support more complex structures.